- MA History

-Our campus is a historic resource in its own right.
-You’ll be based mainly at Newton Park’s outstanding Commons building.
-Our campus buildings – which include a period manor house, gatehouse, keep, and state-of-the-art learning and performance facilities – are set in an eighteenth-century landscape complete with lake and pavilions.
+Our Newton Park campus is a historic resource in its own right.
+Our campus buildings – which include a period manor house, gatehouse, keep, and state-of-the-art learning and performance facilities – are set in an eighteenth-century landscape complete with a lake and pavilions.

 You'll have access to excellent facilities including:

 Please note: Students from the EU, EEA and Switzerland are no longer eligible for the UK (Home) fee status.
 Please refer to the international student rate.